MichaelAntropov/bci-control/bci-study-alpha-waves/README.md

 ---

 ### Setup
-For the eperiment following is needed:
+For the experiment following is needed:

 - Assembled Ultracortex Mark 4 helmet
 - OpenBCI GUI